morgango/dttm/README.md

 The core design principles of the DTTM library are to:

-1. Allow date and time manipulations from *unstructured text*, which I refer to as **temporal values**.
-DTTM does not requiring specific formatting for dates or times, instead it tries to figure out what is in a text string and use it.
+1. **Allow date and time manipulations from *unstructured text*** (I call them **temporal values**).
+DTTM does not require specific formatting for dates or times, instead it tries to figure out what is in a text string and use it.
 Formatting temporals to fit the language is ass-backward, and typically this is a time consuming, difficult and error-prone part of data preparation.
 A **temporal value** could be anything from "09/25/2003 10:49:41 -03:00" to "Today is 25 of September of 2003, exactly at 10:49:41 with timezone -03:00."
 These should both be usable and interchangeable *without user intervention*.

 2. **Make temporal manipulations very easy to do**.
 So easy that an analyst could understand them without needing much (if any) additional knowledge about data types.